jupyterlab/jupyterlab/docs/extensions_dev.md

 The only other difference from a standard extension is that has a `jupyterlab` key in its `package.json` with `"mimeRenderer": true` metadata.

+## Storing Extension Data
+In addition to the file system that is accessed by using the `@jupyterlab/services` package, JupyterLab offers two ways for extensions to store data: a client-side state database that is built on top of `localStorage` and a plugin settings system that allows for default setting values and user overrides.

+### State Database
+The state database can be accessed by importing the `IStateDB` token from `@jupyterlab/coreutils` and adding it to the list of `requires` for a plugin.